"The Model F Fife will be an heirloom some day."

 2. Bb.
 Grenadilla wood with long, chrome plated ferrules.
 Black in color with a lovely patina, for years this was the most popular Model F. Revered among drum corps fifers.

-Out of stock - more available mid August
+Out of stock more available late December

 3. Bb.
 Grenadilla wood with long, brass ferrules.
 Most popular among Civil War reenactors.
 This fife is now the most popular Model F .